 Seeing those vast sandstone buttes as the backdrop for so many iconic American movies has a left a long-lasting impression on anyone interested in the Old West.
 If you’d like to learn more about the area, consider taking on a Best of the West tour from Grand American Adventures.
 Here, you’ll have the opportunity to experience an inspiring hike through the Grand Canyon National Park before taken along on a guided backroads tour of Monument Valley and the surrounding area by a local Navajo expert.
 Certain parts of the area, such as the Mystery Valley and Hunts Mesa, are only accessible through this kind of tour.

 For something truly special, why not consider visiting the United States’ 51st and largest state, Alaska.
 A guided wildlife tour of the area could include three types of bears, moose, orcas, and bald eagles to name just a few.
-Sport fishing, including deep sea fishing, is also popular, while hunting and trapping is permitted should the proper permits be in place.
+Sport fishing, including deep sea fishing, so dont forget to pick up some fishing tackle online for the best deals or from a local shop.
 Finally, The Glacier Bay National Park and Preserve offers the unique opportunity to see these wonders of the world before it’s too late.
 According to recent studies, the thickness of the ice has decreased by more than 2,625 feet from 1941 to 2004.